 Keep your new windows and entrance system looking great and working great for many years.
-All windows and doors must be maintained properly to ensure trouble free use.
+All windows and doors must be maintained properly to ensure trouble-free use.
 All moving parts should be lubricated at least once per year and dust, dirt and lint buildup should be removed with a clean cloth.
-Your warranty may be void if proper product care and maintenance is not followed.
+Your warranty may be void if proper product care and maintenance are not followed.

 Visible exterior and interior sealed joints on windows and doors should be checked yearly.
 Inspect the caulking, ensuring that all caulking is still in contact with both adjoining surfaces, has not shrunk or cracked or fallen out.
 If so, clean off the old caulking as well as possible and apply a good quality silicone based, outdoor grade sealant (i.e. caulking).

 Window condensation is a frustration for homeowners, especially if their windows are new.
 Immediate thoughts are of mold, water damage, peeling paint and reduced energy savings.
 To help our customers prevent window condensation, we need to understand why condensation occurs and how to prevent it.

 Humidity and Condensation